Key worker schemes: What are my options as a first time buyer?

 As part of the shared ownership offer, you might have the option to buy further shares in the property as time goes on.

-Shared ownership scheme is only available for New Build properties and these properties are usually (although not always) sold with a leasehold of 99 years.
+Shared ownership scheme is available for new and second hand properties and these properties are usually (although not always) sold with a leasehold of 99 years.

 Do I have to be a first-time buyer to be eligible for these schemes?